MoiraMarques/projeto/Integration-guide.md

 <h2>Header Script</h2>
 This small bit of javascript can be added to the <header> of your template and then every video on the site (that Universal Subtitles supports) will have the subtitle tab attached below.

-**To use it:** add <code> just above </header> in your CMS template.
+**To use it:** add the following code just above \</header\> in your CMS template.
 We also have a plugin that can do this automatically for wordpress sites.

 **Demo:** http://universalsubtitles.org/widget/widgetize_demo.html